Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 \subsubsection{Feature Interaction}

 Feature interaction refers to the the collaborative effect of two or more features on the prediction after removing their individual main effects.
-A common way to estimate interaction strength are Friedman's H-statistics.
-In this section we focus on two-way interactions measures and a total interaction measure, which we formally adapt to survival analysis.
+A common way to estimate interaction strength are Friedman's H-statistics\cite{friedman2008}.
+In this section we focus on two-way interaction measures and a total interaction measure, which we formally adapt to survival analysis.
 These two measures are of primary interest in most applications, yet the H-statistic can be generalized to any type of interaction.
-The two-way interaction H-statistics measures the interaction strength between two features $a$ and $b$ for some fixed time point $t$:
+The two-way interaction H-statistics measures the interaction strength between two features $a$ and $b$ for the vector of ordered observed survival times $\mathbf{t}^{\text{ord}}$: